sainyam/sainyam.github.io/content/publication/example/index.md

 ---
-title:'Ver: View Discovery in the Wild12'
+title: 'Ver: View Discovery in the Wild12'

 weight: 20